|

 resort available to foreign tourists, being easily reached

+from Yangon in half a day by road.
 There are 13 top class hotels in Chaung Thar to cater to

 their every need.
 Some of the well-known ones are Max Hotel,